thomas-leroy/dotfiles/README.md

 #### For Windows only

-Use this command in **Elevated rights** PowerShell :
+Use this command in **Elevated rights** PowerShell from the repository folder:

 ```powershell
 .\windows\install.ps1
 ```

-Once done and once you've installed your distribution on wsl, you can clone back this project on WSL and follow the next sections.
+Once done and once you've installed your distribution on wsl, you can **clone back this project on WSL and follow the next sections**.

 #### Installation